-With the growing popularity of location tracking apps and Fitbits being at the top of everyone’s 2016 Christmas list, how will wearable technology be bought into the workplace?
+With the popularity of location tracking apps increasing, how will wearable technology be bought into the workplace?

 Back in 2015, a company in Sweden implanted volunteer employees, and a couple of curious journalists, with microchips about the size of a grain of rice.